LinkedEarth/Pyleoclim_util/README.md

 We've worked very hard to make Pyleoclim accessible to a wide variety of users, from establisher researchers to high-school students, and from seasoned Pythonistas to first-time programmers.
 A growing collection of workflows that use Pyleoclim are available as Jupyter notebooks on [paleoBooks](https://github.com/LinkedEarth/PaleoBooks/tree/master/notebooks).

-A series of training material is also available on [paleoHackthon](https://github.com/LinkedEarth/paleoHackathon).
+A series of training materials is also available on [paleoHackthon](https://github.com/LinkedEarth/paleoHackathon).
 You can run these training notebooks at any time in a myBinder environment.
 We also run training workshops several times a year.
-Follow us on our social media accounts for more information.
+Follow us on our social media accounts, or join our [Discourse Forum](https://discourse.linked.earth) for more information.

 ### Versions